hub-phine-tech/.github/.github/PULL_REQUEST_TEMPLATE/default_pr.md

 - [ ] Code is tested and passes locally
 - [ ] Documentation is updated if needed
-- [ ] Follows code style and guidelines
+- [ ] Follows code style and guidelines [Lint, Guidelines and co will follow if not existing]